 Maximize Your Coverage

-- Consider insuring certain items as scheduled equipment on your policy.
+- Insuring certain items as scheduled equipment on your policy.
 Your policy coverage provides specific limits on high value items.

-- Ask your agent if the policy includes money and security coverage that applies to money, checks, and other financial documents stolen in a corporate theft.
+- Asking your agent if the policy includes money and security coverage that applies to money, checks, and other financial documents stolen in a corporate theft.

-If theft occurs at your business, report the incident to the police immediately and ensure items damaged and lost in the theft are noted.
+If theft occurs at your business, report the incident to law enforcement immediately and ensure items damaged and lost in the theft are noted.
 Then, contact your insurance company to start filing a claim.